 Under the traditional arrangement, National Fuel purchases gas for you, passes on that cost without mark up, and delivers the gas supply to you at a regulated rate that includes our costs of doing business.
 To assist you in understanding your natural gas bill so that you can make a choice of natural gas suppliers, and to help you differentiate between your supplier costs and the delivery costs, your bill format lists Gas Supply Charges and Delivery Service Charges separately.
-Click here to view a sample of what this section may look like on your bill.

-are the actual costs of the natural gas you purchased from National Fuel, or, if you choose, from an authorized natural gas supplier.
+Gas Supply Charges are the actual costs of the natural gas you purchased from National Fuel, or, if you choose, from an authorized natural gas supplier.

-are the costs of delivering gas to you through National Fuel's pipeline system, which is owned and operated by the Utility.
+Delivery Service Charges are the costs of delivering gas to you through National Fuel's pipeline system, which is owned and operated by the Utility.
 These costs are regulated by the state regulatory agencies in New York and Pennsylvania and are the same price for all of our customers, no matter which supplier you choose.

 If you choose to purchase your gas from another supplier, National Fuel will be notified of your decision, and we will send you a letter confirming your intent to switch.
 Your account will be updated automatically and depending on the supplier, you may receive a separate bill for your gas supply from your new gas provider and a bill for the delivery service from National Fuel.